rick0069-cj/1st/README.md

-hey this is just for basic git exploration this is  my first repository
+hey this is just for basic git exploration as this is  my first repository